Unping/unping-ui/.github/instructions/global.instructions.md

 - Use consistent color schemes and typography
 - Leverage Flutter's widget system for styling rather than external Styles

+# Hardcoded colors, sizes, paddings, margins, spacings - foundation values
+- Do not use hardcoded values for colors, sizes, paddings, margins, spacings
+- Use values from UiColors, UiTextStyles, UiSpacing, UiBorderRadius (can be fond in lib/src/foundation/)
+- If a needed value is missing, hardcode it only once in the component

 # Development flow
 - Install dependencies: dart pub get
 - Development/testing: flutter test